zavierand/neural-network-scratch/README.md

     \end{cases}
 \]$$

 As the neural network traverses the layers from the input -> hidden layers -> output our activation functions do change.
-Upon reach the output - 1 layer, the activation function used is called the ``Softmax Activation function''.
+Upon reach the output - 1 layer, the activation function used is called the "Softmax Activation function".
 Softmax can be expressed as the following function:
 $$
 p_i = \frac{exp(z_i)}{\sum_{j=1}^{n}z_j}
 $$